Relaxed Equivariance via Multitask Learning: Experiments and Discussion

-\hyperref[tab:performance:Motion Capture dataset]{Table \ref*{tab:performance:Motion Capture dataset}} indicates that when processing 3D positions related to human motions, both SE(3)-Transformer and GATr perform worse than the standard Transformer.
-This outcome is noteworthy because human motion inherently lacks symmetry along the vertical or gravity axis.
-Consequently, the assumption of equivariance across all axes may not be beneficial or even detrimental.
+Table \ref{tab:performance:Motion Capture dataset} indicates that when processing 3D positions related to human motions, both SE(3)-Transformer and GATr perform worse than the standard Transformer.
+This outcome is noteworthy because human motion often lacks full rotational symmetry, particularly along the vertical or gravity axis.
+In fact, as detailed in the Appendix~\ref{Additional Experiments: Motion Capture} (Table~\ref{tab:seperate equi error motion_capture}), our analysis of axis-specific equivariance errors for \methodabbr{}-Transformer confirms that the error is highest for rotations around the $Z$-axis.
+Consequently, imposing strict $SO(3)$ equivariance across all axes may not be beneficial and can be detrimental to performance.
 In contrast, a standard Transformer trained with REMUL has the best performance in both tasks.

-Following \hyperref[fig: performance Motion capture dataset]{Figure \ref*{fig: performance Motion capture dataset}}, there is a noticeable trade-off in model performance with different values of penalty parameter $\beta$.
-Best performance is observed at an intermediate level of equivariance, where the model balances between being too rigid (fully equivariant) and too flexible (non-equivariant).
-This finding underscores the importance of carefully considering the specific characteristics of the data and the task when designing equivariant architectures.
+Following Figure~\ref{fig: performance Motion capture dataset}, there is a noticeable trade-off: while higher $\beta$ values reduce overall equivariance error, optimal task performance is often observed at an intermediate level of learned equivariance, where the model balances between being too rigid (fully equivariant) and too flexible (non-equivariant).
+This underscores that the optimal degree of symmetry is task-dependent and that \methodabbr{}'s flexibility in learning approximate equivariance is advantageous for such real-world scenarios.